 ”He loved the community so much, that he was the Grandfather to five Houses, including his first priority of the House Of Xtravaganza.
 Which is amazing because that never happens, you know.
 He wanted to see everyone be their best.
 His thing was ‘Live your life to the fullest.’
 He lived his life to the fullest to the very last second and that’s a lesson for all of us.
 LIVE your life to the fullest!”

-If there is another lesson to be learned from Grandfather Hector Xtravaganza’s legacy, it is that life works in mysterious ways; we adapt to it and it shapes us no matter the circumstances, sometimes serving as a reminder that everything happens for a reason.
-If Hector had never faced the obstacles introduced in his early life, he might have never had the opportunity to share his light, and inspire, give love to, and support the many people in the Ballroom community that needed it most.
+Life works in mysterious ways; we adapt to it and it shapes us no matter the circumstances, sometimes serving as a reminder that everything happens for a reason.
+If Hector had never faced the obstacles introduced in his early life, he might have never had the opportunity to share his light with, inspire, give love to, and support the many people in the Ballroom community that needed it most.
+At times it feels like legends will never die, and in many ways they don’t because the legacy that they leave behind lives on for many generations to come.
+Grandfather Hector will undoubtedly be remembered as one of the most beloved and respected figures in the Ballroom community.

 May his Legacy live on.
 Rest In Peace, Hector, and stay “Forever Moist.”